szczyglis-dev/py-gpt/README.md

 **Limitations:**

 - When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.

-- Ollama models are not supported in this mode.

 ##  Agent (Autonomous)